rpstreef/tf-cognito/README.md

 ### v1.3
   - updated new to Terraform standards
   - added Federated login support with an example; Google
+  - added all Lambda triggers, provide the appropriate Lambda ARN to enable.

 ### v1.2
  - Added mail template variables (cognito based emails)